Dream-App-Development/ticket-scout/README.md

 # ticket-scout
-This project will be developed for finding railway tickets
+This project is developed for finding railway tickets